rabbitmq/omq/README.md

 We publish 100 messages per second with 3 different key values and then consume only messages with one of the values.
 Therefore, the consumption rate is one third of the publishing rate.

+### Templated Values

+Some flags are parsed as Go text templates and provide addition function from the [Sprig](https://masterminds.github.io/sprig/) library.
+This allows setting random or otherwise generated values.
+For example `--message-priority '{{ randInt 1 10 }}'` or `--consumer-latency '{{ randInt 1 60 }}ms'`.

 ### Metrics

 `omq` exposes Prometheus metrics on port 8080, or the next available port if 8080 is in use (so 8081, 8082, and so on).
 This makes it easy to run multiple